rewards-fillr/android-example-integration/README.md

 2. Now open the project in Android Studio (using 'File -> Open...').

-3. Open the `ExampleWebViewActivity` class (inside of the `com.fillr.example.integration.activity` package) and find the lines near the top of the file that say:
+3. Open the `ExampleWebViewHeadfulActivity` class (inside of the `com.fillr.example.integration.activity` package) and find the lines near the top of the file that say:

     ```java
-    //TODO:  place your Fillr development key and secret values here
+    //Place your Fillr development key and secret values here
-    //       you can acquire a key/secret pair at https://developer.fillr.com
+    //You can acquire a key/secret pair at https://developer.fillr.com
     private static final String FILLR_KEY = "YOUR_FILLR_DEVELOPER_KEY";
     private static final String FILLR_SECRET = "YOUR_FILLR_SECRET_KEY";
     ```

-    Insert ther API/Secret key pair you got from the [Fillr Developer Portal](https://developer.fillr.com/users/sign_up) here and save the file.
+    Insert your API/Secret key pair you got from the [Fillr Developer Portal](https://developer.fillr.com/users/sign_up) here and save the file.

 4. Now select 'Run -> Run app' in Android Studio to launch the app on the Android Simulator or your native Android device.